chikuzen/GenericFilters/readme.rst

 Currentry, Neighbors has six functions as follows.

-All functions are supported 8/9/10/16bit planar not constant formats.
+All functions are supported 8/9/10/16bit planar formats.

 Minimum:
 --------